 Depending on how many rounds of comments there are, the process of going public via S-1 can take a few to several months.
 Most of this depends on the level of detail provided about the business in the S-1 and then how quickly management can respond to the SEC’s comments with enough detailed information.

-Following that, the company needs to go through the process of obtaining a market maker to sponsor the 15c2-11, obtain a trading symbol, achieving DTC Eligibility, etc.
+Following that, the company needs to go through the process of obtaining a market maker to sponsor the Form 211 under 15c2-11 in order to obtain a trading symbol.
+Then the company works with counsel and consultants with the goal of achieving DTC Eligibility, etc.

 Sometimes an entrepreneur wants or needs to go public faster and with more certainty than an S-1 might allow if starting from scratch.
 When this time frame is a great concern, a thoroughly researched and clean Pink Sheet public shell can offer the entrepreneur an opportunity to be public in less than 30 days.

 Although many who prefer a direct IPO or S-1 approach to going public tend to view reverse mergers in a bad light, many reverse mergers are executed professionally by teams of securities lawyers, auditors and consultants who specialize in this process.